-Registered advisers often create and use investment funds as a way to efficiently invest their clients' money.
+Registered advisers often create and use investment funds which they or their affiliates have created as a way to efficiently invest their clients' money.
 In issuing units of those funds to managed account clients, they are in the business of trading in securities.
 Under the exemption in section 8.6, a registered adviser does not have to register as a dealer does for a trade in a security of an investment fund if they:

-- act as the fund's adviser and investment fund manager, and - distribute units of the fund only into their clients' managed accounts
+- the adviser acts as the fund's adviser. - aethe adviser or an affiliate of the adviser acts as the fund's adviser and investment fund manager, and - distribute the distribution of units of the fund is made only into their the adviser's clients' managed accounts.